Manipulating phases in many-body interacting systems with subsystem resetting

 In summary, this work demonstrates that subsystem resetting serves as a versatile protocol for steering many-body systems toward desired states by simply adjusting the size of the reset subsystem, selecting appropriate reset configurations, and deciding on how often to reset.
 We solved exactly for effects of subsystem resetting in a variety of classical many-body systems.
 Notably, our findings reveal that resetting can replicate the complete phase diagram of the bare model without requiring fine-tuning of its couplings, while also enabling systematic manipulation of phase-transition points.
 Our work advances a new paradigm for manipulating collective dynamics, providing effective tools for design and regulation of complex systems.
-Our findings are amenable to experimental realization in long-range systems, particularly, in trapped-ion and cold-atom platforms~\cite{Katz_2023,vijayan2024cavity,defenu2023long}, and open avenues for exploring dynamical control in complex networks~\cite{RODRIGUES20161} and non-reciprocal interacting systems~\cite{fruchart2021non}.
+In complex systems such as the brain, interactions are typically heterogeneous and deviate from being mean-field.
+In this setting, resetting the influential driver nodes may offer an efficient control strategy even with small values of $f$.
+Indeed, in the case of heterogeneous networks~\cite{RODRIGUES20161,PhysRevLett.96.240602,PhysRevLett.97.100601,PhysRevE.79.011102}, we observe that resetting even a non-extensive number of nodes ($f \to 0$ as $N \to \infty$) can induce a measurable change in the synchronization behavior of the non-reset part of the network (see Appendix F).
+Our findings are amenable to experimental realization in long-range systems, particularly, in trapped-ion and cold-atom platforms~\cite{Katz_2023,vijayan2024cavity,defenu2023long} and non-reciprocal interacting systems~\cite{fruchart2021non}.

-\textit{Acknowledgements:} We acknowledge useful discussions with Julien Barr\'{e}, Shankar Ghosh, and Satya N. Majumdar, and especially thank Kedar Damle for critical comments on the manuscript.
+\textit{Acknowledgments:} We acknowledge useful discussions with Julien Barr\'{e}, Shankar Ghosh, and Satya N. Majumdar, and especially thank Kedar Damle for critical comments on the manuscript.
 We gratefully acknowledge generous allocation of computational resources of the Department of Theoretical Physics, TIFR, assistance of Kapil Ghadiali and Ajay Salve, and financial support of Department of Atomic Energy, Government of India, under Project Identification No. RTI 4002.